holochain-devcamp/devcamp7-leap/README.md

 nix-shell
 ```

-**NOTE**: it is important to run `nix-shell` specifically from this repository root because it contains `config.nix` file that defines a fixed environment version.
+**NOTE**: it is important to run `nix-shell` specifically from this repository root because it contains `config.nix` and `default.nix` files that define a fixed environment version.
 Using `holochain.love` shell would most likely lead to a version mismatch and potential errors.

 If you don't have nix-shell installed, please refer to the [official doc](https://developer.holochain.org/docs/install/).